This morning with my homeschool music class, I played this game with my students:

 As I was lesson planning last night, I was trying to think of a new way to practice the names of the piano keys.
 My homeschool music class is mostly a music history class, but we’ve been learning basic music/piano concepts too.
 My students already know how to figure them the piano key names by counting from Middle C, but they need more practice to get them memorized.
 So I came up with this game, which I called the “Spell-A-Keyboard Game.”

 My students loved this game!
-I gave them each a set of cards with words containing only A-G (I gave them only the three-letter words for today) and a silent keyboard, and three glass gems (pennies or buttons work too).
+I gave them each a set of cards with words containing only A-G (I gave them only the three-letter words for today) and a silent keyboard or paper keyboard, and three glass gems (pennies or buttons work too).
 Then I instructed them to “spell” the words from each flashcard by covering the right keys with glass gems.
 If you are playing this game with students at the piano, you can require that students spell the letters in order from left to right, but on a silent keyboard there might not be room to do so (as in the example shown in the photo).

 This game is a great way to practice the piano key names without it actually feeling like a drill!
 My students really enjoyed seeing how quickly they could spell the words and were pretty proud of their work each time.